bakame-php/http-structured-fields/docs/item.md

 To instantiate the class you are required to use the `ByteSequence::fromDecoded` or `ByteSequence::fromEncoded` named constructors.
-The class also exposes the complementary public methods `ByteSequence::decoded`, `ByteSequence::encoded` as well as the `ByteSequence::toHttpValue` to enable its textual representation.
+The class also exposes the complementary public methods `ByteSequence::decoded`, `ByteSequence::encoded`  to enable its textual representation.

 ## Usages